 - 1. "Attendance" is a pupil's presence in school and in the classroom to which he/she is assigned at the times scheduled for instruction or other school activities. - a.
 A pupil will be considered to have attended school if he/she has been present at least four hours during the school day. - b.
 A pupil not present in school because of his/her participation in an approved school activity, such as a field trip, meeting, cooperative education assignment, or athletic competition will be considered to be in attendance. - 2.
 "Excused absence" is a pupil's absence from school for a full day or a portion of a day for one or more of the following reasons: - a.
-The pupil's illness as documented by a physician. - b.
-Family illness or death. - c.
-Education opportunities. - d.
+Absences excused by the state of New Jersey - 1.
 Excused religious observances, pursuant to N.J.S.A.
-18A:36-14 through 16. - e.
-Where appropriate, when consistent with Individualized Education Programs, the Individuals with Disabilities Act, accommodation plans under 29 U.S.C. -794 and 705(20), and individualized health care plans pursuant to N.J.A.C.6A:16-2.3. - f.
-The pupil's suspension from school. - g.
-The pupil's required attendance in court. - h.
-Interviews with a prospective employer or with an admissions officer of an institution of higher education. - i.
-Examination for a driver's license. - j.
-Necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day. - k.
+18A:36-14 through 16. - 2.
+Participation in observance of Veterans Day (N.J.S.A.
+18A:36-13.2) or district board of election membership activities (18A:36-33) - 3.
+Take Our Children to Work Day (documentation requested) - 4.
+A college visit (up to 3 days per school year for students in grades 11 and 12) - 5.
+The closure of a busing school district that prevents a student from having transportation to the receiving school - b.
+The pupil's illness as documented by a physician. - c.
+Family illness or death. - d.
+Where appropriate, when consistent with Individualized Education Programs, the Individuals with Disabilities Act, accommodation plans under 29 U.S.C. -794 and 705(20), and individualized health care plans pursuant to N.J.A.C.6A:16-2.3. - e.
+The pupil's suspension from school. - f.
+The pupil's required attendance in court.

+- g.
+Interviews with a prospective employer or with an admissions officer of an institution of higher education. - h.
+Examination for a driver's license. - i.
+Necessary and unavoidable medical or dental appointments that cannot be scheduled at a time other than the school day. - j.
 An absence for a reason not listed above, but deemed excused by the Principal, upon a written request by the pupil's parent or legal guardian to the Building Principal or designee stating the reason for the absence and requesting permission for the absence to be an excused absence. - 3.
 "Truancy" is a pupil's absence from all or a part of the school day without the knowledge of the pupil's parent(s) or legal guardian(s).
 A pupil will also be considered truant if he/she: - a.
 Leaves school at lunchtime without a pass. - b.
-Leaves school without permission when school is still in session.
+Leaves school without permission when school is still in session. - c.

-- c.
 Leaves class because of illness and does not report to the school nurse as directed - d.
 Is present in school but is absent from class without approval.
 Such truancy from class is a "class cut."